raygun101/MarkupKit/README.md

     <UILabel text="goodbye"/>

-It is possible to define a set of local string values in a MarkupKit document using the `strings` processing instruction (PI).
-This PI tells MarkupKit to load an additional set of string values for use by the current document.
+In addition to the global values defined in _Localizable.strings_, the `strings` processing instruction can be used to define a set of local string values that are only visible to the current document.

-For example, if the application additionally defines the following localized value in a file named _MyStrings.strings_:
+For example, if the application additionally provides the following localized value in a file named _MyStrings.strings_:

     "goodbye" = "Goodbye!";

-This markup would produce a table view containing two rows reading "Hello, World!" and "Goodbye!":
+this markup would produce a table view containing two rows reading "Hello, World!" and "Goodbye!":

     <?strings MyStrings?>